Leatherface: The Texas Chainsaw Massacre III: Production

-After the success of the Nightmare on Elm Street franchise, New Line Cinema bought the rights to The Texas Chainsaw Massacre from The Cannon Group with the intention of turning it into a new series.
-New Line CEO Bob Shaye hoped to move on from the comedic tone of The Texas Chainsaw Massacre 2 and bring the series back to its gritty roots and project the title character Leatherface as the primary star, above that of his cannibalistic family.
+After the success of the Nightmare on Elm Street franchise, New Line Cinema bought the rights to The Texas Chainsaw Massacre from the Cannon Group, Inc. with the intention of turning it into a new series.
+New Line CEO Bob Shaye hoped to move on from the comedic tone of The Texas Chainsaw Massacre 2, bring the series back to its gritty roots, and cast the title character, Leatherface, as the primary star, above his cannibalistic family.
 The studio fast-tracked development and shot a teaser trailer, supposedly with Kane Hodder as Leatherface, before a director was even hired.
 Producer Michael De Luca hired novelist David J. Schow, who was reworking the studio's A Nightmare on Elm Street 5: The Dream Child at the time, to pen the script.
 Tom Savini and Peter Jackson were considered to direct before Jonathan Betuel was eventually hired as director.
 Betuel departed the project for unstated reasons leading to the studio hiring Stepfather II filmmaker Jeff Burr to direct the film.
 New Line began scouting locations in July 1989.
 In a statement, they said they were "going back to hard-core horror".
 Burr wanted Gunnar Hansen to return to the role of Leatherface but the parties could not come to an agreement on financial remuneration.
 Burr turned to his colleague R.A.
 Mihailoff to audition for the role after Hansen was out.
 Viggo Mortensen was cast by Burr after being impressed with his performance in Prison.

-Shooting took place in Valencia, California at the end of July 1989.
+Shooting took place in Valencia at the end of July 1989.
 The director intended to film on 16 mm in Texas, but set construction had already begun in California prior to Burr signing on.
 With production going over schedule and over budget, the studio fired Burr one week into production, but with no one else to replace him, the studio rehired Burr.
 During production, a wildfire destroyed several locations and crew members would quit on set.
 Filming also supposedly took place less than a mile from a Six Flags, leading to screaming being heard during certain scenes of the finished film.
 The aforementioned Kane Hodder served as stunt coordinator for the film and as a stunt double for Mihailoff.